Statamic vs Joomla

-If you’ve been checking us out, or know us already, you’d see that over the last 18 months we have been super excited about working with a new (to us) CMS called Statamic, and also that for many years prior we specialised in Joomla websites - but what’s changed?
+If you’ve been checking us out, or know us already, you’d see that over the last 2 and a half years we have been super excited about working with a new (to us) CMS called Statamic, and also that for many years prior we specialised in Joomla websites - but what’s changed?

 In August 2021 Joomla finally released the long-awaited version 4 - now when I say long-awaited I mean it.
 It was released 4 years after they announced it, and 7 years after it was first talked about.